 - Human Rights Advisor | Ext.
 4609 | email@example.com

 - Sexual Violence Response Advisor | Ext.
 3450 | firstname.lastname@example.org

 - Human Rights Advisor | Ext.
 5385 | email@example.com

 Acknowledgement of Traditional Land: We would like to acknowledge that George Brown College is located on the traditional territory of the Mississaugas of New Credit and the land of other Indigenous Peoples that lived here over time.

-Jennifer Grant, Director, Office of Anti-Racism, Equity and Human Rights Services
+Jennifer Grant, AVP, Office of Anti-Racism, Equity and Human Rights Services

 An equity champion and advocate with a deep commitment to community building and anti-racist and anti-oppressive practices, she has led several broad-based initiatives to advance this work in not-for-profit and governmental environments.

 An alumna of the Child and Youth Care program at the School of Social and Community Services at George Brown, Jennifer taught and mentored students in the same program for 14 years before becoming the OAREHRS Director.
 She worked within the areas of youth justice, children’s mental health and child advocacy while teaching, bringing real-world perspectives to the classroom.

 Jennifer worked as a child and youth worker and social service caseworker at non-profit organizations before moving into management.
 Her role as Manager, Program Development and Implementation with Central Toronto Youth Services, and Manager, Advocacy Services with the Provincial Advocate for Children and Youth provided opportunities to build her capacity in leadership and organizational change.

 Jennifer gained meaningful experiences through her private practice, providing coaching, mentoring, training and consulting to community organizations, their leadership teams and boards in anti-oppressive and anti-racist change.